Melvszz/IoT-manual/README.md

 <p align="center">
   <img src="https://miro.medium.com/max/1838/1*L613vjPIEp0o2TeZnEbg0w.jpeg" width="50%" height="50%"/></p>

 Discord is a Skype/Whats-app social media app like that brings gamers together.
 They can have an own channel, check which game each friend is playing, call each other and chat with each other.
 One of the possibilities is to add a bot to the server.
 This can either be an automated bot, or a bot that plays music for example.
 The possibilities for a bot is endless in fact, because you can program the bot how you want.
+All the commands you give to the bot are in JavaScript.
+So if you're handy with JavaScript, you can program the bot just the way you want them to be a bot!

 ## Prerequisites:
 - Internet ofcourse (doh!)